bdwong/zoom-register/README.md

 Register meeting attendees to a Zoom meeting from a CSV file.

+## Installation

+Requires Node.js.
+Known working on Node 14+.

+Clone the repository and run `npm install` to install dependencies.

 ## Configuration

 Copy the `appconfig.sample.json` to `appconfig.json` and edit.
 You can find your Zoom JWT key and secret by logging into the [Zoom developer portal](https://developers.zoom.us/) with developer or admin permissions.
 If you do not have a key and secret, you can generate one by creating a JWT application in Zoom.
 See the developer documentation for more details.